 Arvada Fire Emergency Medical Services (EMS)

-Five fire apparatus provide Advanced Life Support (ALS) capability and 3 fire apparatus provide Basic Life Support (BLS) capability.
+Five fire trucks provide Advanced Life Support (ALS) capability and three fire trucks provide Basic Life Support (BLS) capability.
 Five ALS ambulances are in service to treat and transport patients to the appropriate hospital for their injury or illness.
-A sixth ambulance is normally unstaffed but is ready to be placed in service at a moment’s notice during periods of high incident call volume.
-All of our firefighters are trained to at least the EMT-Basic level with IV certification.
-Our ALS apparatus and all ambulances are also staffed with a firefighter trained as a paramedic.
+A sixth ambulance is normally unstaffed but is ready to be placed in service at a moment’s notice during periods of high emergency call volume.
+All of our firefighters are trained to at least the EMT-Basic level and are trained to perform IVs.
+Our ALS fire trucks and all ambulances are staffed with a firefighter who is trained as a paramedic.

-The District provides EMS under the guidance of our Physician Adviser, Dr. Jeff Beckman, MD.
-Our base hospital is Exempla Lutheran Medical Center (ELMC) in Wheat Ridge.
-ELMC also provides monthly Continuing Medical Education (CME) courses for all AFPD providers.
-This training is coordinated by Mr. Ron Quaife, NREMT-P and Captain Robert Putfark, NREMT-P.
+The District provides EMS under the guidance of a physician adviser, who is based out of Exempla Lutheran Medical Center (ELMC) in Wheat Ridge.
+ELMC also works collaboratively with AFPD personnel to provide monthly continuing medical education courses for all AFPD providers.

-AFPD units respond equipped with Automatic external Defibrillators (AEDs), electrocardiogram (EKG) monitors, carbon monoxide detectors, as well as a number of medications that save lives in the event of cardiac, respiratory, anaphylactic, and other emergency situations.
+AFPD fire trucks and ambulances are equipped with Automatic external Defibrillators (AEDs), electrocardiogram (EKG) monitors, carbon monoxide detectors, as well as a number of medications that save lives in the event of cardiac, respiratory, anaphylactic, and other emergency situations.

-AFPD units also carry special rescue equipment to extricate trapped patients involved in motor vehicle collisions.
+AFPD fire trucks also carry special rescue equipment to extricate trapped patients involved in motor vehicle collisions.
 The District’s firefighters are trained to perform rescue techniques with many state of the art tools.
-Our complement of tools includes the famous “Jaws of Life”.
+Our complement of specialized tools includes the famous “Jaws of Life”.

 Exceptional service is critically important to us.
 The District has an active EMS Process Improvement Team.
 This team evaluates the quality of all aspects of our medical service delivery.
 The District is proud to include excellent emergency medical care as a crucial component of our mission.